 - The Drama Down Under

-has information for men who have sex with men about the most common STIs.
-Men diagnosed with an STI can advise their sexual partners that they may be at risk of an STI by sending an e-card or SMS either personally or anonymously.
+Men diagnosed with an STI can advise their sexual partners that they may be at risk of an STI by sending an email or SMS either personally or anonymously.
 Men can also register to receive a regular reminder to have a sexual health check-up.

 Do not feel like you have to provide a lot of information.
 Remember, most people with STIs do not have symptoms.

 - “This is embarrassing but there is something we need to talk about.”